ntustison/ANTsXMouseBrainMapping/README.md

 at any continuous point within the developmental range.
 The transformation model is generated using the publicly available data provided through the above cited work and using [ANTsX tools](https://github.com/ANTsX).
-This repository provides the scripts to both reproduce and utilize the velocity flow field.
+This repository provides the scripts and data to reproduce and utilize the velocity flow field.

 ## Preliminaries